First-Time Marvels: Two Days in Vientiane, Laos

 Following our visit to Buddha Park, we proceeded to Pha That Luang.
 Regarded as Laos' most significant national monument and a symbol of the nation, Pha That Luang is a gold-covered stupa located at the heart of Vientiane.

-The next stop on our itinerary introduced us to another remarkable landmark, drawing inspiration from Paris' iconic Arc de Triomphe while seamlessly incorporating distinct Lao motifs.
+The next stop on our itinerary introduced us to another remarkable landmark, which drew inspiration from Paris' iconic Arc de Triomphe, while seamlessly incorporating distinct Lao motifs.

 As I looked at this mix of architectural styles, memories of Paris came rushing back, making me think of the city I adore and hope to visit again.
 Interestingly, the upper floors of this Arc de Triomphe-inspired landmark have stalls with a variety of souvenirs, adding more to our experience.